JM-Lemmi/commute-heatmap/Readme.md

 You can install the python packages with `pip install -r requirements.txt` and the R packages with `Rscript requirements.r`.

-### Run
+### Run all

 1. Note the borders of of your area in `data\borders.txt` as comma separated values in the order left, bottom, right, top.
 2. Download an osm extract for your area, for example Germany from here: https://download.geofabrik.de/europe/germany.html<br>Put the osm file in the `data` folder and rename it to `osm.osm.pbf`.
     * If you have a more narrow choice of origins, you can also manually add them to `data\origins.csv`.
 The format is: `lat,lon`.
     * You should choose the smallest possible extract, because the bigger the file, the longer it takes to process it.
 See more details below.
-3. Install the Python packages with `pip install -r requirements.txt`.
-4. Start `scraper.py` to scrape all the towns in your area, output to `data\origins.csv`.
-5. Note the commuting destinations in `data\destinations.csv`.
+3. Note the commuting destinations in `data\destinations.csv`.
 One per line lat,long with decimal dot and the commuting mode ("driving", "transit", "bicycling", "walking").
-    * If you want to viualize the locations, you can run the first part of `visualization.r`.
     * Right now only 2 destinations are supported.
-6. Copy your Google Maps API key to `api.key`.
+4. Copy your Google Maps API key to `api.key`.
 It needs access to the [Distance Matrix API](https://developers.google.com/maps/documentation/distance-matrix/overview).
+5. Run `./run.bat` to start the whole process.<br>3 Maps will be output: Cumulative `data\visualization-cum.png` and one each for the destinations.

+### Run single steps

+Each one of these steps can be run seperately, so if you change some data, you don't have to restart the whole process, but only the steps after the change.

+* Follow steps 1 to 4 from above.
+5. Run `scraper.py` to scrape all the towns in your area, output to `data\origins.csv`.
-7. Run `distance.py`, which will output the data into `data\distances.pickle`.
+6. Run `distance.py`, to collect the data from the maps api about distance.
+The data will be output into `data\distances.pickle`.
-8. Run `transform.py` to transform the data into a csv table at `data\dataset.csv`.
+7. Run `transform.py` to transform the data into a csv table at `data\dataset.csv`.
-9. Run `visualization.r` to create the heatmaps.<br> 3 Maps will be output: Cumulative `data\visualization-cum.png` and one each for the destinations.
+8. Run `visualization.r` to create the 3 heatmaps.

-## Detailed information
+## Detailed information & Troubleshooting

 ### scrape.py